-Length 100 words Duration Instant Range Caster Area of Effect 10 ft. radius
+Length 100 words Duration Instant

+Range Caster Area of Effect 10 ft. radius

-Enaugy Cost 1 spell Material 'Y' shaped Energy Cost point Component branch
+Energy Cost 1 spell point Material Component 'Y' shaped branch

 This spell allows the Druid to detect any traps within a 10' radius in a woodland setting.
 This spell does not reveal the nature of the trap, only the trap's location.
 The Elders of the event will determine the exact effectiveness of this spell.